difarem/aoc-2016/README.md

 # aoc-2016
-solutions to the 2016 Advent of Code challenge - http://adventofcode.com/2016
+My solutions to the 2016 [Advent of Code](http://adventofcode.com/2016) challenge, written in Go.